b3scale/b3scale/README.md

     You can pass the secret through the --secret longopt - however this is discouraged because it might end up in the shell history.
 Be careful.

+    In case your `b3scalectl` responds with

+        3:43PM FTL this is fatal error="message: invalid or expired jwt"

+    remove the access token in `~/.config/b3scale/<host>.access_token`

  * `B3SCALE_RECORDINGS_PUBLISHED_PATH` required if recordings are supported: This points to the shared path where published recordings are.